-For preliminary results to answer this question we tracked 21 ROCK STEADY participants who completed both pre- and post- ROCK STEADY Questionnaires.
+For preliminary results to answer this question we tracked 146/439 (33%) ROCK STEADY participants who completed both pre- and post- ROCK STEADY Questionnaires.
 We found that there were statistically significant improvements in all areas of life (see graphs below).
 These participants volunteered to complete questionnaires while undergoing ROCK STEADY.
-The only requirement was that they complete an initial questionnaire and a final questionnaire after completing Module 6.
-Participants who chose not to participate in this study gave reasons such as: they did not want to be involved in research; they already felt good before Module 6, got distracted by life, and didn’t remember to complete the final questionnaire; they were completing the program slowly and haven’t accessed Module 6 yet; or they chose not to complete the progress questionnaires.
+The only requirement was that they complete an initial questionnaire and a final questionnaire after completing Module 6 between the dates 1 October 2018 and March 30, 2020.

-These 21 participants chose to enrol in ROCK STEADY because they were seeking specific online tools that they could use in their own time to help them understand how to heal symptoms with neuroplasticity.
+These 146 participants chose to enrol in ROCK STEADY because they were seeking specific online tools that they could use in their own time to help them understand how to heal symptoms with neuroplasticity.
 Their symptoms had been unresponsive to previous treatments or therapies.
-Of these 21 participants, 12/21 (57%) say they practised their daily exercises at home 15 minutes or more a day, 5/21 (24%) say they practiced 5-15 minutes each day, 4/21 (19%) say they practised intermittently rather than daily while undergoing the ROCK STEADY program.

-Participants who have completed module six show an average overall improvement of 77.3% since using the ROCK STEADY tools.
+Participants who completed all six modules show an average overall improvement of 65% since using the ROCK STEADY tools.

 OVERALL PERCEIVED IMPROVEMENT

-This means that after completing ROCK STEADY they were no longer perceiving symptoms 87.5% of the time.
-They have had a statistically significant reduction in their perception of symptoms (Z=-4.01, p<0.0001) using a Wilcoxon Signed-Ranks test.
+This means that after completing the ROCK STEADY online program they had a significant reduction in perception of symptoms.
+In fact, this research showed a highly statistically significant reduction in their perception of symptoms (Z=-10.4, p<0.00001) using a Wilcoxon Signed-Ranks test.

 EMOTIONAL, FUNCTIONAL & POSITIONAL IMPROVEMENTS